mlc-ai/mlc-llm/docs/deploy/python.rst

 Gradio Frontend
 ---------------

-The gradio frontend provides a web interface for the MLC-Chat model, which allows user to interact with the model in a more user-friendly way.
+The gradio frontend provides a web interface for the MLC-Chat model, which allows user to interact with the model in a more user-friendly way and switch between different models to compare performance.
 To use gradio frontend, you need to install gradio first:

 .. code-block:: bash